-Let’s face it, none of us want to pay full retail price for our vintage cards.
+Let’s face it, none of us want to pay full retail price when buying vintage cards.
 Sometimes we don’t have a choice if we’re targeting some of the most in demand and valuable cards in the hobby.

 But there are a few ways to save a few bucks, whether it’s utilizing various eBay discounts or cash back deals.

-In this guide, we take a closer look at some of the easiest ways you can use to try and amass a killer vintage collection at a discount.
+In this guide, we take a closer look at some of the easiest ways you can use to try and amass a killer vintage baseball card collection at a discount.

 First, we’ll walk through a few methods of saving via online purchases and then we’ll examine some other ideas for striking a good deal.
 Enjoy!Continue reading